 The following blog post contains an Amazon affiliate link.
 This just means my blog receives a small compensation if you purchase any of these independent reading supplies using these links, but don’t worry- there is absolutely no extra cost to you!
 I hope you find the link helpful and convenient!

 You’ll need the following items to cover your table with contact paper:

 - Someone to help you

 You can use any contact paper you’d like, but if you want your table to be black, like mine, I use the chalkboard contact paper that I’ve linked below.
 I’ve used this same contact paper for over EIGHT YEARS now!
 It’s actually black chalkboard contact paper.
 I like the chalkboard look because it’s not glossy or shiny.
 It is a matte finish, which I prefer because it hides fingerprints.
 It takes me THREE single rolls of contact paper to cover my table.
 I always purchase the six-pack of contact paper because it’s a better value and it gives me extra rolls in case I need it throughout the year.

 After you have gathered everything you need, it’s time to get started!
-Grab a friend, and head over to your table!
+Grab a friend, and head over to your small group table!

 Contact Paper Makeover Steps

 Step One: Lay out the contact paper across your small group table.
 (See picture above.)
 Lay the rolls of contact paper across your table.
 Line them up as best as you can.
 It’s better to overlap the layers just slightly.
 You’ll have contact paper hanging off of the table, and that’s okay.